Fall 2023 Application is Open

 Competitive applicants have a cumulative GPA of 3.0 or higher (on a 4.0 scale).

-A bachelor’s degree from a regionally accredited institution or comparable degree from a foreign academic institution is required.
+A bachelor’s degree in computer science from a regionally accredited institution or comparable degree from a foreign academic institution is required.

 A typical candidate will have a degree in statistics, computer science, mathematics, engineering, or similar are recommended.